DevLenin06/Credit-Card-Fraud-Detection/README.md

 ```

 ## View Results
-- After running the cells in the notebook, it will display the classification report and confusion matrix for evaluation the model's performance.
+- After running the cells in the notebook, it will display the classification report and confusion matrix for evaluating the model's performance.

 ## Future Improvements
 - Additional Models: Experiment with other machine learning models like Logistic Regression